-RC5 is a block cipher with a variable block size (32, 64 or 128 bits), variable key length (up to 2,040 bits) and variable number of rounds (up to 255).
-This enables a trade-off between performance and security, and it is still considered secure when used with suitable parameters.
-It was later modified to produce RC6 with a fixed block size of 128 bits as a contestant for the Advanced Encryption Standard – see below.
-However, RC5 and RC6 are not widely used as they are patented.
+RC5 is a block cypher with variable block sizes (32, 64, or 128 bits), variable key lengths (up to 2,040 bits), and variable round lengths (up to 255).
+This allows for a trade-off between performance and security, and when used with appropriate parameters, it is still considered secure.
+It was later modified to produce RC6 with a fixed block size of 128 bits as a competitor for the Advanced Encryption Standard - see below for more information.
+However, because they are patented, RC5 and RC6 are not widely used.

 A subset of the Rijndael algorithm family of block ciphers was selected as the Advanced Encryption Standard (AES) in 2001 to replace DES, following a competition run by the US National Institute of Standards and Technology (NIST).
 It is now commonly known as the AES algorithm, featuring a block size of 128 bits and three key length options: 128, 192 or 256 bits.
 The number of rounds varies with key length.

-AES is the symmetric algorithm-of-choice for most applications today and is very widely used, mostly with 128 or 256-bit keys, with the latter key length even considered strong enough to protect military TOP SECRET data.
-Note that, assuming there are no known weaknesses in an algorithm, a single 128-bit key will take billions of years to brute force using any classical computing technology today or in the foreseeable future (but see quantum computing below).
+AES is the symmetric algorithm of choice for most applications today, and it is widely used, typically with 128 or 256-bit keys, the latter of which is considered strong enough to protect military TOP SECRET data.
+It is worth noting that, assuming no known flaws in an algorithm, brute forcing a single 128-bit key will take billions of years using any classical computing technology available today or in the foreseeable future (but see quantum computing below).